Jameschen7/ARF-for-architecture/README.md

 ### Check results
 The optimized artistic radiance field is inside ```opt/ckpt_arf/[scene_name]_[style_id]```, while the photorealistic one is inside ```opt/ckpt_svox2/[scene_name]```.

-### Custom data
-Please follow the steps on [Plenoxel](https://github.com/sxyu/svox2) to prepare your own custom data.

 ### More information
 For more information and details, we refer you to check [Plenoxel](https://github.com/sxyu/svox2) and [ARF](https://github.com/Kai-46/ARF-svox2) GitHub pages.